High-Dimensional Regularized Discriminant Analysis: Introduction

+We also provide an efficient algorithm along with pseudocode to estimate the \emph{HDRDA} classifier's tuning parameters in a grid search via cross-validation.
+Timing comparisons between our \emph{HDRDA} implementation in the {\tt sparsediscrim} R package available on CRAN and the standard \emph{RDA} formulation in the {\tt klaR} R package demonstrate that as the number of features increases, the computational runtime of the \emph{HDRDA} classifier is drastically smaller than that of \emph{RDA}.
+In fact, when $p = 5000$, we show that the \emph{HDRDA} classifier is 502.786 times faster on average than the \emph{RDA} classifier.
+In this scenario, the \emph{HDRDA} classifier's model selection requires 2.979 seconds on average, while that of the \emph{RDA} classifier requires 24.933 minutes on average.

+Finally, we study the classification performance of the \emph{HDRDA} classifier on six real high-dimensional data sets along with a simulation design that generalizes the experiments initially conducted by \cite{Guo:2007te}.
+We demonstrate that the \emph{HDRDA} classifier often attains superior classification accuracy to several recent classifiers designed for small-sample, high-dimensional data from \cite*{Tong:2012hw}, \cite{Witten:2011kc}, \cite*{Pang:2009ik}, and \cite{Guo:2007te}.
+We also include as a benchmark the random forest from \cite{Breiman:2001fb} because \cite*{FernandezDelgado:2014ul} have concluded that the random forest is often superior to other classifiers in benchmark studies.
+We show that our proposed classifier is competitive and often outperforms the random forest in terms of classification accuracy in the small-sample, high-dimensional setting.

 The remainder of this paper is organized as follows.
-In Section \ref{sec:preliminaries} we present the classification problem and necessary notation to describe our contributions.
-In Section \ref{sec:rda} we present the \emph{HDRDA} classifier along with its interpretation, properties, and computationally efficient model-selection procedure.
-In Section \ref{sec:sims} we describe our simulation studies of artificial and real data sets and describe the experimental results.
+In Section \ref{sec:preliminaries} we introduce the classification problem and necessary notation to describe our contributions.
+In Section \ref{sec:rda} we present the \emph{HDRDA} classifier along with its interpretation.
+In Section \ref{sec:hdrda-properties}, we provide properties of the \emph{HDRDA} classifier and a computationally efficient model-selection procedure.
+In Section \ref{sec:timing-comparisons}, we compare the model-selection timings of the \emph{HDRDA} and \emph{RDA} classifiers.
+In Section \ref{sec:sims} we describe our simulation studies of artificial and real data sets and examine the experimental results.
 We conclude with a brief discussion in Section \ref{sec:discussion}.